 ]

-6. export the Splunk file
+} - Export the Splunk log file

 cd /opt/splunk/bin